openbsd/xenocara/lib/mesa/docs/vulkan/dispatch.rst

 The ``vk_*_dispatch_table_from_entrypoints()`` functions are designed so that they can be layered like this.
-In this case, it starts with the instance entrypoints from the Intel vulkan driver and then adds in the WSI entrypoints.
+In this case, it starts with the instance entrypoints from the Intel Vulkan driver and then adds in the WSI entrypoints.
 If there are any entrypoints duplicated between the two, the first one to define the entrypoint wins.